5 Incredible Liver-Cleansing Herbs

 3. Dandelion root

-Dandelions have choleretic properties which stimulate bile production.
-Bile is crucial for detoxification by binding to fat-soluble toxins, which facilitates their passage through the digestive tract for excretion.
+Dandelions have choleretic properties, meaning they help stimulate bile production.
+Bile is crucial for optimal detoxification as it’s required for the transport and elimination of fat-soluble toxins through the digestive tract.

 4. Spirulina